 How To Get Blockbuster Crowds

 - Most promotions should run all week.
 Limiting your best promotional ideas to Monday to Thursday means that most customers will not be able to take advantage of the promotion.
 What could be an icebreaker is instead something that is forgotten because of a lack of opportunity.
-With running promotions all week, restaurant are afraid of incurring a loss that they would otherwise not experience.
+With running promotions all week, restaurants are afraid of incurring a loss that they would otherwise not experience.
 But think of a promotion as an invitation that is an investment over the length of a customer relationship (which hopefully involves multiple visits).
-Putting date requirement on anything but “must have” items will result in less participation.
+Putting date requirements on anything but “must-have” items will result in less participation.

 Why You Should Change Your Focus to Busy Days